drBenway/pixi-vn-wiki/start/canvas-alias.md

 ## Edit canvas component alias

 To edit the alias of a canvas component, you can use the `canvas.editAlias`.
+If the alias has a or more [tickers](/start/canvas-tickers.md) associated, it will be automatically edited in the ticker.

 The `editAlias` method have the following parameters: